OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Configuration.md

 of your browser and log in to OpenOlat to activate the new e-mail address.
 Until activation, the previous e-mail address is used in OpenOlat.
 If you do not dial the activation link within two days (48 hours), the change request expires.
-Please contact your administrator.
+In that case, please contact your administrator.

 A phone number for sending SMS can be added in the contact data.
 If an SMS service is stored with your system, the password can be reset with an SMS